-We're running the trial with London Councils and participating London boroughs, plus Canary Wharf.
+We're running the trial with London Councils and participating London boroughs.
 Working together on a single trial means the trial can run consistently across participating boroughs, with safety at its core.

-The rental e-scooters will be provided by three different operators:
+The rental e-scooters are currently provided by three different operators:

 The operators were chosen after an open and competitive process to assess their ability to meet strict safety requirements and high operating standards.
 (For example, the scooter batteries can be monitored to ensure they meet fire safety regulations.)